Canop/ddoc/website/src/dev.md

 We use the [GitHub's issue manager](https://github.com/Canop/ddoc/issues).

-Before posting a new issue, check your problem hasn't already been raised and in case of doubt **please come first discuss it on the chat**.
+Before posting a new issue, check that your problem hasn't already been raised and in case of doubt **please come first discuss it on the chat**.